- Check or Cash: You can mail your gift or bring it to our office.

 - College of Education

 - College of Health Sciences

-- College of Social Sciences and Public Affairs
+- College of Innovation and Design

 For any questions regarding your gift designation, please contact one of our gift officers.

 We are happy to acknowledge honorary and memorial gifts made in honor or in memory of individuals.
 If you send us a name and address, we’d be happy to send an acknowledgement of the gift to the family.
 No mention of the dollar amount of the gift will be made.

 Yes, to the extent allowable by law.
 You must claim the gift as an itemized deduction on your tax return.
 The Boise State University Foundation is a nonprofit IRC Sec.
 501(c)(3) organization that is structurally separate from Boise State University and exists solely for Boise State’s benefit, serving as the preferred channel for private gifts to all areas of the university.

 Also, under the Idaho Education Tax Credit, donations to Boise State qualify for a 50% tax credit.
 See our Idaho Education Tax Credit page for more information.

 Yes, soon after your gift is received, you will receive a receipt by mail for your gift.